 But the word "prayer" means different things to different people.
 And this word can certainly mean different things to people of various faith groups.
-For example, for faith groups who believe in a deity, "prayer" can refer to the relationship to that deity by way of petition, praise or thanksgiving.
-For faith groups who do not subscribe to a belief in a deity, "prayer" can refer to a practice which leads to interior spiritual growth, inner transformation and transformation of consciousness and that involves a process of ego-transcendence or self-transcendence.
-These are only two of many ways in which "prayer" is understood and practiced.
+For example, for faith groups who believe in a deity, “prayer” can refer to the relationship to that deity, a relationship that is engaged in by way of petition, praise or thanksgiving.
+For faith groups who do not subscribe to a belief in a deity, "prayer" can refer to a practice which leads to interior spiritual growth, inner transformation and transformation of consciousness, a practice that involves a process of ego-transcendence or self-transcendence.
+These are only two of many ways in which "prayer" can be understood and practiced.

 The author has chosen to use the word "prayer" because of his conviction that this word best expresses the concept of a multifaith spiritual gathering.
 In this document, then, the word "prayer" is an umbrella term that refers to and includes the broad range of spiritual practices found in the multifaith commonwealth of spirituality.